< Back

 An Employee Value Proposition (EVP) is the unique value you offer as an employer to your employees in return for their skills, experience, and commitment to your company.

 Think of it as a magnet that attracts candidates and retains talent, making you an employer of choice.
 Your EVP is about putting employees first and aligning this with your company's values and strategies.
-It's the secret sauce that makes your company unique, relevant, and compelling to work for.
-If you want to attract, engage, and retain the best talent out there, having a killer EVP is a top priority.
+The secret sauce that makes your company unique, relevant, and compelling to work for.
+To attract, engage, and retain the best talent out there, having a killer EVP should be a top priority.

 Why is an EVP important?